wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 leverage the recruiters of Boston.
 It made sense: they already were talking to companies but it was difficult for those companies to hire.
 Why not just partner with DockYard and rent our services to those companies?
-At 8% the math actually worked out in their favor, none of them bit.
+At 8% the math actually worked out in their favor, however none of them bit.
 I'm still struggling with this one and I think it speaks to the state of recruitment.
 It was a good business opportunity but they could not think outside the box.